w3f/polkadot-wiki/docs/learn/how-to/create-multisig-account.md

 ![](../../assets/how-to/65016360053.jpeg)

 8\.
-Satisfied that everything is in order (keep in mind that the value above is displayed in [Planck](../learn-DOT.md#the-planck-unit)), Bob gives the final approval, and the balance is transferred.
+Satisfied that everything is in order (keep in mind that, depending on the call, the value above may be displayed in [Planck](../learn-DOT.md#the-planck-unit)), Bob gives the final approval, and the balance is transferred.
 Also, Alice's deposit is unreserved:

 ![](../../assets/how-to/65016360064.png)